-- The name of the landlord and tenant, including all adults. - Complete physical address of the unit including the city! - Contract Rent that matches the approved Contract Rent amount. - Effective Date that matches the Effective Date of the Contract (with the exception of 13-month leases that allow for the client to receive one month's free rent). - Lease End Date that matches the End Date of the Contract. - Utility and appliance responsibility. - Provisions of renewal, such as a required 30 or 60 day notice to vacate.
+- The name of the landlord and tenant, including all adults. - Complete physical address of the unit including the city! - Contract Rent that matches the approved Contract Rent amount. - Effective Date that matches the Effective Date of the Contract (with the exception of 13-month leases that allow for the client to receive one month's free rent). - Lease End Date that matches the End Date of the Contract. - Utility and appliance responsibility.
+Remember: If the tenant will be responsible for paying a utility, but the utility is staying in the landlord's name, the lease MUST state that the tenant is responsible for paying that utility. - Provisions of renewal, such as a required 30 or 60 day notice to vacate.